0xPoe/talks/slides.md

 </div>

 <!--
-Here's the agenda for today's talk.
-First, I'll give a brief overview of the TiKV project.
+First, I’ll give a brief overview of the TiKV project and its community.

-Then, I'll share 6 tips on how we use Cargo to ship TiKV.
+Then, I’ll share six tips on how we use Cargo to ship TiKV.

-Finally, we'll have a Q&A session where you can ask any questions you may have.
+Finally, we’ll wrap up with a Q&A session, where you can ask any questions you may have.
 -->

 ---